 - Third-Party Supplemental Software: Operating systems, database software, virtualization software

 The list, and thus cost, can add up quickly.

-We mentioned quite a few technologies that your facility may have to buy and maintain if you commit to in-house hosting.
+We mentioned quite a few technologies that your organization may have to buy and maintain if you commit to in-house hosting.

 Some helpful questions to ask yourself at this stage are:

-- Does your current IT department have the knowledge and/or resources to accommodate the scope of your facility’s local server?
+- Does your current IT department have the knowledge and/or resources to accommodate the scope of your operation’s local server?

 - Would an in-house hosting approach require additional hires, or increased hours to payroll?

-Even if your IT department is capable of handling a local server, your facility will most likely have to pay for some form of system backup and disaster recovery services as well.
+Even if your IT department is capable of handling a local server, your organization will most likely have to pay for some form of system backup and disaster recovery services as well.